RosettaCommons/documentation/application_documentation/docking/ligand-dock.md

 Also, the Rosetta flags controlling the prepacking and docking steps are written to some \*.flags files.
 The meaning of most options is commented in these files.

 ARLS uses a variety of other binaries and scripts to do its work.
-It should usually be able to find the Rosetta source, but may need help to find the rosetta\_database and the OpenEye tools; see –mini, –database, and –openeye.
+It should usually be able to find the Rosetta source, but may need help to find the /path/to/rosetta/main/database and the OpenEye tools; see –mini, –database, and –openeye.
 If you do not have the OpenEye tools, you should –skip-omega and –skip-charges.
 In that case, you'll need to make sure that the small molecule input files already contain all the conformers you want to consider.
 You should also provide partial charges (use .mol2 format), or you'll get the default Rosetta (protein) charges.

 Preparing the small-molecule ligand for docking
 ===============================================